PMP Exam Application – Quick Tips

 - Make sure your Work Experience and Education makes you eligible for applying

 - Still hesitating between an Online PMP Course, a Classroom PMP Course and a PMP Bootcamp?
-Check one of our other blog articles on this topic.

 2- PMI takes the PMP Application process very seriously